J.D. Davis Player Props: Giants vs. Orioles

 J.D.
 Davis At The Plate

-- Davis has 50 hits, which ranks first among San Francisco hitters this season, while batting .282 with 17 extra-base hits.
+- Davis is batting .280 with eight doubles, nine home runs and 22 walks.

-- Among qualified batters in MLB, his batting average ranks 40th, his on-base percentage ranks 24th, and he is 47th in the league in slugging.
+- Among qualifying batters, he ranks 39th in batting average, while his on-base percentage ranks 28th and he is 50th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.